 The Step-by-Step Evolution of the Modern Internet

 The internet did not appear overnight.
 It evolved through decades of innovation, experimentation, policy decisions, and technological breakthroughs.
 What began as a small research project eventually became the backbone of global communication, commerce, and digital infrastructure.
-Understanding how the internet evolved step by step helps explain why today’s networks function the way they do.
+Understanding the evolution of internet protocols and networking technologies helps explain why modern connectivity works the way it does today.

-From early military research to cloud computing and IPv6 adoption, each phase built on the lessons of the previous one.
+From early military research networks to cloud computing and IPv6 adoption, each stage built upon the technological foundations created in earlier phases.

 Step 1: The Need for Resilient Communication